MovingBlocks/Terasology/README.md

 ### Requirements

 Technical Requirements:
 - Java SE Development Kit (JDK) 11.
-It may be possible to use a later version of the JDK for local development, but the CI will verify against this baseline version.
+The CI will verify against this baseline version.
+  <br>Using newer Java versions may cause issues (see [#3976](https://github.com/MovingBlocks/Terasology/issues/3976)).
 - Git to clone the repo and commit changes.

 Non-Technical Requirements: